-Recent census data show that over 20 million renters in the United States spend at least 30% of income on housing and utilities, and other data estimate that 2.6 million households were affected by formal evictions in 2016 alone.
-Eviction has been associated with poor public health outcomes and disproportionately affects people of color, women, and children.
+Recent census data show that close to 20 million renters in the United States spend at least 30 percent of their household income on housing and utilities.
+High rents and low wages are just two factors that contribute to the eviction crisis.
+Estimates suggest that landlords file 3.7 million eviction cases each year across the country.
+Eviction has been associated with poor public health outcomes, and disproportionately affects people of color, women, and children.
 More recently, the COVID-19 pandemic has exacerbated the housing crisis and the inequities it perpetuates.

-Because eviction regulations vary dramatically across the country, and even within a single state, it can be difficult to fully comprehend the impact that these policies have on eviction rates and their related public health outcomes.
-This dataset provides a comprehensive overview of eviction laws and regulations that were in effect as of January 1, 2021, and covers all 50 U.S. states, the District of Columbia, and eight U.S. territories.
-This map identifies and displays key features of the eviction process, including the reasons why a landlord may evict their tenant, notice requirements prior to eviction, the judicial process of eviction, and regulations controlling the physical execution of eviction.
+Because eviction regulations vary widely across the United States, and even within a single state or territory, it can be difficult to fully comprehend the impact these policies have on eviction rates and their related public health outcomes.
+This cross-sectional dataset provides a comprehensive overview of eviction laws and regulations that were in effect as of January 1, 2021, and covers all 50 U.S. states, the District of Columbia, and eight U.S. territories.
+This map displays key features of laws related to the eviction process, including the reasons the law dictates for why a landlord may evict a tenant, notice requirements prior to eviction, the judicial process of eviction, and regulations controlling the physical execution of eviction.